NamanNayak/100DaysOfDevops/Record-Days/Day-1/Linux-FileSystem.md

 ## Linux File System
-There are file sysytem directories resides in Linux.
+There are file system directories resides in Linux.

 - **root**